tiro308/Web24/README.md

-# Web24 web design project
+# Webhost "Web24" design project

-This project includes a design of a fictional webhost.
+This little project shows design and implementation of a fictional webhost.

-It is designed in Adobe XD including the hero image.
+It is designed and build in Adobe XD including all assets, like the server illustration.

-It is implemented with html and css3 as well as usage of vanilla media queries for responsiveness.
+It is implemented with html, css3 and vanilla media queries for responsiveness.

 ![landing_page](https://github.com/tiro308/Web24/blob/master/Web%201920%20%E2%80%93%201.png)